stevebatcup/docker-dev-starters/README.md

 docker-compose exec app rails db:create
 ```

-You app should now be available at http://localhost:4000
+You app will now be available at http://localhost:4000

 ## Webpacker (optional)

-Install webpacker
+Install webpacker on the running app container

 ```sh
 docker-compose exec app rails webpacker:install
 ```

-Copy the webpacker entrypoint file from this project and make it executable
+Copy the webpacker entrypoint file from this project into yours and make it executable

 ```sh
 chmod +x docker-webpacker-entrypoint.sh